It's been in demand for some time as the console itself (for now) can only output in 1080p or 4K resolution, with 8K support yet to be unlocked.

 When Will PS5 Support 1440p?

-At this stage, news is unfortunately thin on the ground, despite the demand, however, there are some nuggets of information out there that could give us some hope, at least.
+At this stage, the news is unfortunately thin on the ground, despite the demand, however, there are some nuggets of information out there that could give us some hope, at least.

 There have been reports referencing an interview last year with PlayStation platform boss Hideaki Nishino and PlayStation hardware boss Masayasu Ito for the Japanese publication AV Watch.